leeper/UNF/README.md

     Importantly, note that the [Dataverse](http://thedata.org) implementation of UNFv5 represents zero values (and boolean FALSE) values as "+0.e-6" rather than the implied "+0.e+" (like boolean TRUE values: "+1.e+").
 The issue is described [here](https://redmine.hmdc.harvard.edu/issues/3085).

 4. Handle non-finite values as special character strings (see [here](https://redmine.hmdc.harvard.edu/issues/2960) for some notes).

-(Dataverse appears to handle non-finites by treating them as missing.)
+    Dataverse appears to handle non-finites by treating them as missing.

 5. Append all non-missing values with an end-of-line (`\n`) character.
+Represent all missing values as a string of three null characters.

+    Dataverse appears to treat empty character strings `""` as missing values.
+This is ambiguous in all versions of the standard.

 6. Convert to Unicode bit encoding.
 For UNF versions < 4.1, use [UTF-32BE](http://en.wikipedia.org/wiki/UTF-32BE).
 For UNF versions >= 4.1, use [UTF-8](http://en.wikipedia.org/wiki/UTF-8).